alexfikl/pycaputo/docs/guide_differentiation.rst

 A New Differentiation Method
 ============================

-Computing the derivative of a function can be done in two ways.
+Computing the fractional derivative of a function can be done in two ways.
 The recommended method (with included magic) is calling :func:`pycaputo.diff` as

 .. code:: python